albendz/albendz-code-share/README.md

 # About
 This is a repo where @albendz pushes side projects or other code to share with people.

+## Site

+My 11ty site where you can find my blog posts.
+Check it out here:

+## Media Library

+A collection of Micronaut services to implement a Media Library architecture that functions like a public library for digital media.

 ## Lambda

 So far this has a function called contactMe.py which is an AWS Lambda function to take a request from API Gateway, store the request in DynamoDB, and then send another SNS.

 ## File Manager

 A collection of examples for a data structures and algorithms presentation for PyLadies.

 ## Women Who Code Connect NYC 2019

 A presentation for a workshop showing how to extend mobile apps with serverless using Firebase Firestore.

 ## Kotlin